Emblem

 Another flock of seabirds with Mt.
 Shari (1,547m) in the background.

-Seabirding Excursion II - 23 June 2013, 5:00 a.m.~
+Seabirding Excursion II - June 23, 2013, from 5:00 a.m.

 On this quiet Sunday morning at 5:00 a.m., a few of us went again on a seabirding cruise to see what changes there might have been in the seabird scene in the same area since the previous cruise a month earlier.
 The sea was flat ("betanagi"), the sun was out, it was not cold (about 18°C), and the mountains were barely visible.
 This is the normal summer pattern when low pressures are not around, so spring was very short, about five weeks.

 The main difference between the last cruise on May 26 and this one was the lack of huge flocks of Red-necked Phalaropes and Short-tailed Shearwaters.
-We saw just one Phalarope (flying nearby) compared with thousands before, and the numbers in the two or three flocks of Shearwaters we saw were down to the hundreds at most.
+We saw just one Phalarope (flying nearby) compared with thousands before, and the numbers in the two or three flocks of shearwaters we saw were down to the hundreds at most.

 The numbers of Rhinoceros Auklets and their groupings were the same as before, and there were also plenty of Fulmars of the dark variety.
 We did not see any white Fulmars this time.

-Dall's Porpoise (Ishi-iruka; Phocoenoides dalli).
+Dall's Porpoise (Ishi-iruka).
 Northern Fur Seal (Ottosei).

-Seabirding Excursion III - 7 September 2013, 11:00 a.m.~
+Seabirding Excursion III - September 7, 2013, from 11:00 a.m.

 We received another invitation from photographer Masayuki Miyamoto to go out for a seabirding cruise aboard the Chipashiri with Captain Maeda.
 This time there were 16 of us.